Tomlevron/awesome-sources/README.md

 * [Asteroid](https://asteroid-team.github.io/): The PyTorch-based audio source separation toolkit for researchers [Asteroid-github](https://github.com/asteroid-team/asteroid).
 * [Pyroomacoustics](https://pyroomacoustics.readthedocs.io/en/pypi-release/index.html): a software package aimed at the rapid development and testing of audio array processing algorithms.
 * [pyAudioAnalysis](https://github.com/tyiannak/pyAudioAnalysis): pyAudioAnalysis is a Python library covering a wide range of audio analysis tasks.
 Extract audio features and representations (e.g. mfccs, spectrogram, chromagram).
+* [Python for Scientific Audio](https://github.com/faroit/awesome-python-scientific-audio): The aim of this repository is to create a comprehensive, curated list of python software/tools related and used for scientific research in audio/music applications.
 ## Lidar ##
 * [Lidar](https://pypi.org/project/lidar/): lidar is Python package for delineating the nested hierarchy of surface depressions in digital elevation models (DEMs).
 * [LaserChicicken](https://github.com/ElsevierSoftwareX/SOFTX_2019_325): oolkit for handling point clouds created using airborne laser scanning (ALS).
 [Laserchicken—A tool for distributed feature calculation from massive LiDAR point cloud datasets](https://www.sciencedirect.com/science/article/pii/S2352711020303393).